skopp/Live-Reload-Boilerplate/readme.md

 Ensure that you have ruby installed and available from the command line.

-Navigate to the projects asset directory and run the following command:
+Navigate to the projects root directory and run the following command:

 	bundle install